kyma-project/community/docs/guidelines/repository-guidelines/01-new-repository-settings.md

 ## Create labels

 Labels are managed by Prow in the [`labels.yaml`](https://github.com/kyma-project/test-infra/blob/main/prow/labels.yaml) configuration file.
-To add additional labels, simply raise a Pull Request to the test-infra repository with new label definition.
-Please follow the structure of this file to add a label.
+To add a new label, create a Pull Request to the [`test-infra`](https://github.com/kyma-project/test-infra) repository with a new label definition.
+When adding a new label, follow the structure of the `labels.yaml` file.

 Additionally, you can [define repository labels](https://help.github.com/en/articles/creating-a-label) for the new repository so you could use them in issues and pull requests.
 Follow the naming convention and color array used in other repositories such as [`kyma`](https://github.com/kyma-project/kyma/labels).